 - Distribute a list of recommended resources such as counselors and crisis centers

-When I was a leader in BSF (Bible Study Fellowship) we had weekly meetings for the leaders the day before our discussion groups met.
+Many years ago when I was a leader in a community Bible study we had weekly meetings for the leaders the day before our discussion groups met.
 It allowed us to share our homework answers with one another, have a short training, and pray together.
 It was a significant time commitment, but it was incredibly valuable.

 Be sure to check out the Great Discipleship, Bible Study, and Small Group Leaders blog post.
 I share my best tips for recruiting and training great leaders.